EduardoZepeda/coffee-bytes-hugo/content/posts/el-problema-de-usar-github-para-evaluar-a-desarrolladores/index.en.md

 ---
+aliases:
+- /en/using-github-to-evaluate-developers-is-naive/
 date: '2024-08-06T10:13:25-06:00'
-title: 'Using Github To Evaluate Developers Is Naive'
+title: Don't Use Github To Evaluate Developers It Is Naive
 categories:
 - opinions
 - git